OpenBCI/Documentation/docs/08FAQ/04-PaymentFAQ.md

 ## How do I request a quotation or an invoice?

 There are two methods of getting a quotation.
-The first and faster method is to make a customer account.
-Go to shop.openbci.com and fill your cart with the desired products, and make an account with your email and shipping address.
-Then, email sales@openbci.com and alert customer service to your account details.
+The first and faster method is to make a customer [account](https://shop.openbci.com/account/register) with your email and shipping address.
+Then, email sales@openbci.com with a list of products wanted.
 We will then quickly follow up with a PDF quote.

 The second method-
 Please email us at contact@openbci.com, with the items you want in the quotation and the shipping address in the format below to give you an accurate shipping rate.